0xVanfer/create-sui-wallet/README.md

     > $ xattr -d com.apple.quarantine chromedriver

-## pip
+#### Python packages

 > pip3 install selenium

 > pip3 install pandas

-## crx
+#### crx

-sui_wallet.crx is the 22.11.9.0_3 version.
+sui_wallet.crx is the 22.11.9 version.

-To package it yourself:
+Users do not have to worry about it, but in case of file broken or locked, you can alse package it your self.

+0. Install sui wallet extension.
+ID: opcgpfmipidbgpenhmajoajpbobppdil

-1. visit chrome://version/
+1. Visit chrome://version/

-2. get your file path, like "/Users/vanfer/Library/Application Support/Google/Chrome/Default"
+2. Get your file path, like "/Users/vanfer/Library/Application Support/Google/Chrome/Default"

 3. Find "Extentions/opcgpfmipidbgpenhmajoajpbobppdil"

-4. copy the path of file "22.11.9.0_0"
+4. Copy the path of file "22.11.9.0_0"

-5. visit chrome://extensions/
+5. Visit chrome://extensions/

-6. package it in dev mode and get your crx file
+6. Package it in dev mode and get your crx file.
+Named as 22.11.9.0_0.crx

-7. copy the crx file and paste here
+7. Copy the crx file and paste here, rename as sui_wallet.crx.

 ## Run

+Make sure you have google chrome and chrome driver installed.

+Make sure you have selenium and pandas installed(pip3).

 > python3 -m main